SwedbankPay/swedbank-pay-woocommerce-paymentmenu/readme.txt

 Please update to version 1.2.0.

 == Changelog ==
+= 2025.09.30    - version 4.1.1 =
+* Tweak         - This version include no changes, only modifications to the changelog.

 = 2025.09.30    - version 4.1.0 =
 * Feature       - Added support for WooCommerce Subscriptions.
 * Tweak         - The order status is now determined directly by WooCommerce.
 Previously, an authorized order was set to "on-hold".